Overdrive8911/A-Fertile-Life/src/notes/story_notes.md

 - Fertilo Inc and its branches are usually situated in decrepit areas in order to reach more people in need (and the fact that poorer people are more desperate :D).
 - Most of the staff is female and a great portion of them serve as surrogates.

-## Dr Fertilo
+## Dr. Fertilo

-- Husband to Cira.
+- Significant other to Cira.
 - Birth designation is #0546.
 - Full name is Fertilo Guvala.
 - Age: 28 years old

 ## Cira

-- Wife to Dr Fert.
+- Significant other to Dr. Fert.
 - Birth designation is #0454.
 - Full name is Cira Guvala.
 - Age: 30 years old